mxstbr/mxstbr.com/pages/thoughts/margin.md

 </Stack>
 ```

-Using spacer components has another implication that is not obvious _a priori_.
+Using spacer components has other implications that are not obvious _a priori_.

+Spacer components (such as `Stack` above) can restrict spacing values to steps on a scale.
+That way, all spacing aligns to the grid.

 By using spacer components, you specify the space between components in a specific instance.
 You have to define space in relation and context.

 Who else thinks about space in relation and context?
 Designers.

 Spacer components bring us closer to how designers think.
-They also force us to build more reusable and encapsulated components.
+They make our designs more consistent and they force us to build more reusable and encapsulated components.

 Use spacer components.
 Ban margin.